The Phoenix Rises

 People

-The greatest dynamic that Phoenix posesses is its people.
+The greatest dynamic that we posess is our people.
 They virtually come from all over the world and do their very best to contribute their talents to the mainstream.

 The stories that are heard from these people are at times amazing and other times just folksie and fun to hear.
 We have refugees here from Iraq and Bosnia and other areas of the world who have been afflicted by wars against their people.